pusher/chatkit-client-js/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
 Note: Please only use this template to make feature requests of the `chatkit-client-js` SDK.
+Please direct more general feature requests for Chatkit itself to [chatkit-features@pusher.com](mailto:chatkit-features@pusher.com).
 For general queries dedicated support is always available at [support.pusher.com](https://support.pusher.com) and [support@pusher.com](mailto:support@pusher.com).
 -->

 **Is your feature request related to a problem?
 Please describe.**